 What are your application needs for the machine?

 If you don't mind, what is price on a 500axi?

-- Marks 550 FI Green Mods: recovery gear, Viper 2500, Fatmax, ingenuity, custom shift knob, Coors light, Kolpin gun setup, Moose Utility Handguards, K&N filter, Bighorn OG's 25''
+- Marks 550 FI Green at 3550 miles Mods: recovery gear, Viper 2500, Fatmax, ingenuity, custom shift knob, Coors light, Kolpin gun setup, Moose Utility Handguards, K&N filter, Bighorn OG's 25''

 Few more spec's for you to consider.
 Going off MSRP, the Yamaha is $500 more from what I saw, but thats not your out the door, you can get them much better deals.
 Mine was out of the crate for 1200 less than MSRP from a dealer - not 1 fee, just tax.